-In our opinion, an unfavorable decision by the Financial Accounting Standards Boar (FASB) would have a disparate impact on small and large defined contribution plans.
+In our opinion, an unfavorable decision by the Financial Accounting Standards Board (FASB) would have a disparate impact on small and large defined contribution plans.
 The expected differences would be reflected by unequal performance, risk and cost profiles for large and small plans:

-- 1) Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
-There would be efficient (higher return) portfolios for large plans (plans with more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small- and mid-sized plans.
-This would negatively impact small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace. - 2) Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby, reducing the risk to plan participants.
-It is estimated that small to mid-sized plans will only be able to diversify among 15-25 different issuers while large plans will have the ability to diversify among hundreds of different issuers.
-Also, fund managers such as ICMA-RC who set high credit quality standards may then be forced to purchase securities of lower-rated firms in order to meet the Fund's investment demands. - 3) Increased Cost: An unfavorable decision by the FASB would increase the cost of stable value investing for participants, plan sponsors and plan providers.
-IMCA-RC anticipates increased administrative and operational costs resulting from a decision to change accounting procedures for commingled stable value funds.
+1. Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
+There would be efficient (higher return) portfolios for large plans (plans with Mr. Lawrence W. Smith January 31, 2005 Page 2 more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace.

+- 2. Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby reducing the risk to plan participants.
+It is estimated that small- to mid-sized plans will only be able to diversify among 15-25 different issuers while large plans will have the ability to diversity among hundreds of different issuers.
+Also, fund managers such as ICMA-RC, who set high credit quality standards, may then be forced to purchase securities of lower-rated firms in order to meet the Fund's investment demands. - 3.
+Increased Cost: an unfavorable decision by the FASB would increase the cost of stable value investing for participants, plan sponsors and plan providers.
+ICMA-RC anticipates increased administrative and operational costs resulting from a decision to change accounting procedures for commingled stable value funds.
 Increased costs from the employer and ICMA-RC will reduce the rate of return to investors even further.